Skip to main content

 Token lifecycle

 GitLab OAuthPer-account access + refresh token.
-Access tokens last ~2h on gitlab.com.Proactive refresh within 60s of expiry; meta.needs_reauth flagged on failure.
+Access tokens last ~2h on gitlab.com.Proactive refresh within 60s of expiry; the UI flags a Reconnect prompt if refresh ever fails.

 Bitbucket OAuthPer-account access + refresh token.
-Access tokens last ~2h.Proactive refresh ~5 min before expiry; meta.needs_reauth flagged on failure.
+Access tokens last ~2h.Proactive refresh ~5 min before expiry; the UI flags a Reconnect prompt if refresh ever fails.

-If a refresh fails (the user revoked Lettuce, the upstream rotated the consumer secret, etc.), the Add-repo dialog and the Settings → Connected integrations row both surface a Reconnect prompt instead of failing the whole add-repo flow.
+If you (or another admin on your team) revoke Lettuce on the provider side, or the upstream rotates secrets, the Add-repo dialog and the Settings → Connected integrations row both surface a Reconnect prompt instead of failing the whole add-repo flow.

 Disconnect